 Doing weight-bearing physical activities helps to build stronger, healthier bones by forcing your bones to work against gravity.
 The stress triggers bones to build more cells and become stronger.
 If you help your children find weight-bearing activities that they find enjoyable, then they will be more likely to do them regularly.

-Some weight-bearing activities for kids and teens are:
+Some weight-bearing activities for children and teens are:

 By learning bone-promoting behaviors during childhood, like eating right and staying active, not only will children build strong bones while they are young, but they will also adopt habits that will keep their bones strong and healthy as they age.